-6. Harbour Dues.
+Harbour Dues

-a.
-Analysis of income and expenditure over the past decade has already been presented in comprehensive terms and resulted in the implementation of a 5% increase in Harbour Dues this year.

-b.
-When Members met to discuss options, the Board recalled the recommendations made in 2010, when a River Hamble Select Committee convened to examine those to whom Harbour Dues should and should not apply.
+- 6. Analysis of income and expenditure over the past decade has already been presented in comprehensive terms and resulted in the implementation of a 5% increase in Harbour Dues this year. - 7.
+At its September meeting, the Board recalled the recommendations made in 2010, when a River Hamble Select Committee convened to examine those to whom Harbour Dues should and should not apply.
 The Harbour Board judged those recommendations to apply equally today:

-(i).
-Zero-rated vessels which do not have to pay dues and include:

-- sailing dinghies, of less than 6 metres length overall (not keelboats); - craft powered by oars or paddles, including rowing boats, canoes and kayaks, unless also fitted with an engine of 10hp or more; - windsurfers; - craft used in a safety role by sailing clubs or marine protection and prevention agencies.

-(ii).
-There should be a 10% discount for commercial payers, recognising the administrative saving of collection to the RHHA.
+- (i) Zero-rated vessels which do not have to pay dues and include: - sailing dinghies, of less than 6 metres length overall (not keelboats); - craft powered by oars or paddles, including rowing boats, canoes and kayaks, unless also fitted with an engine of 10hp or more; - windsurfers: - craft used in a safety role by sailing clubs or marine protection and prevention agencies. - (ii) There should be a 10% discount for commercial payers, recognising the administrative saving of collection to the RHHA. - 8.

-c.
 It is important to recognise that Harbour Dues apply equally to drylaunched vessels at the appointed rate, whether they be launched from a public or private slipway, or from a marina with a dry-stack facility.
 This matter is addressed next.

-d.
-Dry-launching.
+Dry-launching

-(i).
-The collection of Harbour Dues in respect of marina afloat meterage from Marinas and Boatyards in accordance with a recognised formula has been acknowledged as a steady and reliable source of income.
-The 10% discount has been consistent with the Board's wish to acknowledge the important role of marine businesses in the local economy.
+- 9. The collection of Harbour Dues in respect of marina afloat meterage from Marinas and Boatyards in accordance with a recognised formula has been acknowledged as a steady and reliable source of income.
+The 10% discount has been consistent with the Board's wish to acknowledge the important role of marine businesses in the local economy. - 10.

-(ii).
 For dry-launching, whereas collection by Harbour Authority staff in respect of slipway launches has been effective, the capturing of launches from the increasing number of dry berths at marinas has not.
 These launches are entirely separate from the afloat berthing pattern.
 Marinas and yards with dry-launching facilities recognised the obligation to report on and pay dues for launches in a Memorandum of Understanding of 23 January 2013.
-This document:

-- Differentiated between any calculation made in terms of afloat meterage and dry stack launches and: - Agreed that all vessels launched from ashore must pay the set level of Harbour Dues in respect of the vessel being launched.
+This document: - Differentiated between any calculation made in terms of afloat meterage and dry stack launches; and - Agreed that all vessels launched from ashore must pay the set level of Harbour Dues in respect of the vessel being launched.